bugy/script-server/README.md

 Admin panel is accessible on admin.html page (e.g. http://localhost:5000/admin.html)

 ## Logging

 All web/operating logs are written to the *logs/server.log* Additionally each script logs are written to separate file in *logs/processes*.
 File name format is {script\_name}\_{client\_address}\_{date}\_{time}.log.

 ## Testing/demo

 Script-server has bundled configs/scripts for testing/demo purposes, which are located in samples folder.
 You can link/copy these config files (samples/configs/\*.json) to server config folder (conf/runners).

 ## Security

 I do my best to make script-server secure and invulnerable to attacks, injections or user data security.
 However to be on the safe side, it's better to run Script server only on a trusted network.
 Any security leaks report or recommendations are greatly appreciated!

 ### Shell commands injection

 Script server guarantees that all user parameters are passed to an executable script as arguments and won't be executed under any conditions.
 There is no way to inject fraud command from a client-side.
-However user parameters are not escaped, so scripts should take care of not executing them also (general recommendation for bash is at least to wrap all arguments in double-quotes).
+However, user parameters are not escaped, so scripts should take care of not executing them also (general recommendation for bash is at least to wrap all arguments in double-quotes).
 It's recommended to use typed parameters when appropriate, because they are validated for proper values and so they are harder to be subject of commands injection.
 Such attempts would be easier to detect also.

 _Important!_ Command injection protection is fully supported for Linux, but _only_ for .bat and .exe files on Windows

 ### XSS and CSRF

 At the moment script server _is_ vulnerable to these attacks.

 ## Contribution

 If you like the project and think you could help with making it better, there are many ways you can do it:

 - Create a new issue for new feature proposal or a bug
 - Implement existing issues (there are quite some of them: frontend/backend, simple/complex, choose whatever you like)
 - Help with improving the documentation